anggetz/aquarius/README.md

 }
 ```

-And then register that struct name:
+And then register the controller:
 ```
 func main() {
 	aqua := aquarius.NewAquarius()